TTN-ATTN/ctf/WannaGame/freeflag/solve.md

 - These bytes are collected into a list, joined into a single bytes object, and then encoded into a base64 string.
 - This base64 string is returned as the encrypted secret.

-We have the XOR function, the KEY and the cyphertext, let's decrypt it.
+We have the encryption function, the KEY and the cyphertext, so it's quite straightforward to decrypt it.
 Here is how I did:
 ```python
 import base64